If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 Freight train tab with travis picking pattern

-With Travis picking, you can mark the notes that should be played with the thumb using 'p' and the melody using 'i', 'm', and 'a' fingers.
+With this example, you could also mark the notes that should be played with the thumb using 'p' and the melody using 'i', 'm', and 'a' fingers, although this level of indication is rarely needed in such a simple example.

 Notating Advanced Fingerstyle Techniques